How to plait a horse's mane with Katie Jerram

-In her new book 'Modern Horse Management', showing supremo Katie Jerram looks at how to get the perfect plaits to suit your horse
+In her book ‘Modern Horse Management’, showing supremo Katie Jerram-Hunnable looks at how to get the perfect plaits to suit your horse

 Plaiting a mane is an art, as the number of plaits and the way they are set on to a horse’s neck can make the most of his conformation.
 It can even create an optical illusion, as when setting plaits on top of the neck adds the appearance of extra substance to a neck lacking muscle.